DCAN-Labs/cdni-brain/docs/git-commands.md

 git checkout branch_to_update
 git rebase main
 ```

+- If you have already made changes on your branch but want to update your branch with main, use `git stash` before you checkout main and `git stash pop` after you rebase to main.

 If a branch name changed on GitHub but it still has the old name locally and you can no longer push to/pull from the old branch name: